VCCRI/VPOT/test_data/README.md

  For Coverage it is minumum number of reads that is acceptable.
  For Hete_Balance it is the minumum percentage acceptable between alternate allele reads against total number of reads.

+ A failed QC sample will be marked with "."

+ Note: A variant will not be removed from the VPOL even if all samples fail the genotype QC threshold.

 **see default_0.001_variants_parameters_PPF.txt in the test_data directory for format example.**